aro-arko/Book-Shop-Server/readme.md

 ## Live Backend URL

-The live backend URL for the Book Store REST API is: [https://book-shop-server-api.vercel.app](https://book-shop-server-api.vercel.app)
+The live backend URL for the BookShop REST API is: [https://book-shop-server-api.vercel.app](https://book-shop-server-api.vercel.app)

 ## Technologies Used